Skip to main content

 Creating the strategy

-• Levees and berms: Building barriers to contain or redirect water.
+• Blocking water: Levees, berms, and barriers to contain or redirect water.

-• Voluntary buyouts and relocation: Buying flood-prone properties from interested homeowners, then returning the land to natural use.
+• Moving away from risk: Buying flood-prone properties from interested homeowners, then returning the land to natural use.

 The strategy will take time to plan and construct.
 In the meantime, the City is working on a near-term flood barrier project to address current flood impacts.